See-Yin-Chan/See-Yin-Chan/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning R and SQL
+- 📫 You can reach me at chan0961@e.ntu.edu.sg or connect with me on [LinkedIn](https://www.linkedin.com/in/chanseeyin/)
+- 😄 Most of my projects are available in my [portfolio](https://www.chanseeyin.com)
+- 👯 In my free time, I like to read and embroider
+- ⚡ Fun fact: I love vegetables

 <!--
 **See-Yin-Chan/See-Yin-Chan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.